benborgers/www/posts/node-minify-css.md

 ---
 title: How to minify CSS with Node.js
 date: 2020-12-07
+tags:
-tags: programming
+    - programming
+    - javascript
 ---
 We'll be using PostCSS to easily minify a string of CSS in a Node.js script.

 First, install the necessary packages:

 ```bash
 npm install postcss cssnano autoprefixer
 ```

 `postcss` is what we're using the do the minifying, and `cssnano` and `autoprefixer` are *plugins* for PostCSS that tell PostCSS how to manipulate the CSS. `cssnano` comes with a bunch of built-in techniques for making CSS smaller, and `autoprefixer` adds those `-webkit` or `-moz` prefixes where necessary to make your CSS compatible with all browsers.

 Now that you've installed the npm packages, here's how you use them:

 ```javascript
 const postcss = require('postcss')